discentem/blog-content/content/posts/devicecode_auth.md

 Huge shout out to [@SeguraOSD](https://twitter.com/SeguraOSD) [for sharing his idea to utilize Device Code auth](https://twitter.com/SeguraOSD/status/1474541279736381440?s=20).
 I will implement this in Go...which might be useful if I ever get around to writing [an alternative to Glazier in go](https://bkurtz.io/posts/glazier#we-could-write-some-new-glazier-actions-in-go-or-reimagine-the-entire-tool).

-#### Cloud Storage: GCS, S3, or Azure Blob?
+#### Which Device Code implmentation and cloud storage should we use?
+GCS, S3, or Azure Blob?

 - Google does support Device Authorization Grant but [_only for limited API scopes_](https://developers.google.com/identity/protocols/oauth2/limited-input-device#allowedscopes).
 Authenicating to GCS is not supported using this flow.
 Thus GCS is not an option for this project.

 - AWS [does appear to support Device Authorization Grant](https://aws.amazon.com/blogs/security/implement-oauth-2-0-device-grant-flow-by-using-amazon-cognito-and-aws-lambda/) and _does not appear_ to limit the available scopes.
-So S3 seems feasible but I just found Amazon's docs on the implementation process to be very confusing.
+So S3 seems feasible but I find Amazon's docs on the implementation process to be very confusing.

 In contrast, [Microsoft Azure's docs on device code](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) seemed more straightforward.
-Thus I chose Azure Blob storage.
+Thus I choose Azure Blob storage.

-tl:dr You could probably build this with S3 but I just found Microsoft's docs easier to digest.

 ### Implementation in Golang